thebinarysearchtree/forge/README.md

 ## Basic Configuration

-Follow the documentation on how add Electron Forge to your project.
+Follow the documentation on how to add Electron Forge to your project.
 This is fairly straight-forward, so I won't go into it.

 Once this is done, a ```forge.config.js``` file will be in your project's root folder.
 You can convert this to ESM syntax if you want, but if you are creating a universal application, your project will have to be converted back into CJS for the final publishing step as this part of the Electron Forge toolchain does not yet support ESM.